GuillermoBustosPerez/Texture-analysis/Report/Texture_analysis.md

-For post-depositional processes it remains untested, weather if different particle size, type of transport of particles (fluvial or aeolian), or weathering induces quantifiable differentiable surfaces that can be captured with the use of greyscale level values.
-Fernandes et al \[[74](#ref-fernandes_origins_2007)\] showed how different types of neocortex reflected various geological environments, capturing the evolutionary chains from the flints genetic phase until its entering into the archaeological record.
-While the use of geological neocortex in the present study was aimed to test if grayscale level images were able to separate it from images with a different condition, visualization of the images and data seem to indicate that different types of neocortex are present.
-However, this remains untested and requires a more systematic approach.
+For post-depositional processes it remains untested, weather if different particle size, type of transport of particles (fluvial or aeolian), or weathering induces quantifiable differentiable surfaces that can be identified with the use of greyscale level values.

 Results showing the heterogeneous development of abrasion on a same flint artifact are indicative of the need for caution when attributing a